US STOCKS-Tech stocks rebound as investors assess tax bill details

 By Rama Venkat Raman and Sruthi Shankar

-Dec 5 (Reuters) - The tech-heavy Nasdaq recovered from a two-day selloff on Tuesday but other U.S. share indexes were mixed as investors assessed changes to the Senate’s version of a tax overhaul that could reduce gains for companies.
+Dec 5 (Reuters) - Wall Street rose and technology stocks recovered from a two-day selloff on Tuesday, with investors assessing a change to the Senate’s version of the tax overhaul bill that could affect the ability of companies to cut their tax bills.

 The Republicans made last-minute changes to their tax bill, which included retaining the corporate alternative minimum tax (AMT) after initially proposing its repeal.

-That put Senate Republicans on a collision course with Republicans in the House of Representatives, whose own tax bill repealed the corporate AMT and who are already calling for the tax to be eliminated in the final legislation.
+That puts Senate Republicans on a collision course with Republicans in the House of Representatives, whose own tax bill repeals the corporate AMT and who are already calling for the tax to be eliminated in the final legislation.

+House Republican leader Kevin McCarthy had called for elimination of corporate AMT in a CNBC interview on Monday.

 “The (recent) retreat in tech stocks has been attributed to AMT inclusion.
 It’s the speculation on the details of tax bill that’s being played out in the market,” said Massud Ghaussy, director at Nasdaq Advisory Services.